muratk5n/thirdwave/en/README.md

 ---

+It's true.
 Wood, which is solid, can be compressed to smaller size.
 But water cannot.
-It is counter-intuitive at first, but actually makes sense
+It is counter-intuitive at first, but actually makes sense if one thinks about it.

 ---